WilliamAdcox/Brutalizer_FX/README.md

 tool serves no real purpose since there are far better and more-polished applications out there, at least I've learned a lot, and hopefully you will too.
-That being said, I'm not sure if any of this makes sense since its 4:32 AM and I've been up since 8 AM, but yeah.
+That being said, I'm not sure if any of this makes sense since it's 4:32 AM and I've been up since 8 AM, but yeah.
 Image editor website, woo hoo oh yeah, comp sci mini project done, that was honestly pretty fun, second "real" personal project done and over with, here's to a thousand million trillion more, cheers,